joxa/joxa/index.md

 ----

 Joxa is not yet ready for release.
 However, we should be releasing an alpha in the next few days.
-In the mean time yo can review the source [here](https://github.com/erlware/joxa).
+In the mean time you can review the source [here](https://github.com/erlware/joxa).